antwxne/CAU_Multicore_assignments/proj4/problem1/report.md

 ## Interpretation

-We can see that for `4 threads` and `16 threads` it take the less time.
+We can see that the GPU execution take less time that the one thread execution.
+So we can conclude that for this type of computation, GPU computation is better.